 Get in touch with us if you have any questions about CareCredit.

 Contact Our Bridgeton, MO Dental Office Today

-If you have signs of bruxism or TMJ, or if you have already been diagnosed, contact our team to schedule an evaluation with Dr. Burgdorf.
+If you have signs of bruxism or TMJ, or if you have already been diagnosed, contact our team to schedule an evaluation with Dr. Burgdorf to see about a custom night guard in Bridgeton, MO.
 He will assess your situation and help relieve your pain and save your teeth.